 A town is only as strong as its people.
 I am running for the working families and individuals living here year-round.
-My goal is to ensure that Narragansett is a viable option for people of diverse economic backgrounds by promoting policies that reign in our current high cost of living.
+My goal is to ensure that Narragansett is a viable option for people of diverse economic backgrounds by supporting affordable housing initiatives and promoting policies that deter real estate investors from monopolizing the town’s housing stock.
 Narragansett should be a town that provides the best services, facilities, and community possible for the people that live here.

 I am a product of Narragansett Public Schools and feel strongly about supporting and improving education here in town.
 We need to give young families a reason to choose Narragansett over other towns and offering innovative programs in a safe and comfortable environment can go a long way.

-Traditional four year colleges are not always the best or most realistic choice for all students, which is why I’m excited to learn that our high school will begin offering a skilled trade apprenticeship program.
-This is a phenomenal option for some students and I would like to see the program expanded in the years to come, so that students see that they have choices when it comes to a satisfying and prosperous career choice.
+Traditional four year colleges are not always the best or most realistic choice for all students, which is why I support the Career and Technical Education programs our High School now offers.
+This is a phenomenal option for some students and I would like to see the program expanded in the years to come so that students see that they have choices when it comes to a satisfying and prosperous career choice.

 If you’re a parent with children in the Narragansett school system and would like to talk about your experience or share ideas and concerns please get in touch so we can setup a time to talk in person.

 We need more transparency in town government.
 Our town council meetings should have more than a couple dozen residents in attendance.
 I know that our friends and neighbors care about what happens in their town.
-I aim to promote the important issues by improving communication in town and by better utilizing social media and the web.
-We will publish all upcoming agendas and post meeting minutes on social media (in convenient text form, as well as PDF) and make information on town policy easier to find.
+I will continue to promote the important issues by improving communication in town and by better utilizing social media and the web.

 Our recreational and open spaces are our most valuable asset.
 We have our beaches, but must not ignore our public parks and other undeveloped town land.
 I am committed to preserving these spaces today and protecting them into the future.